GabrielDCelery/personal-notes/02_area/cs-fundamentals/04-io-models.md

 ### What about file I/O and DNS?

-Disk reads and DNS lookups don't support epoll well on Linux. libuv uses a **thread pool** (default 4 threads) for these:
+For network I/O, the NIC fires a hardware interrupt when data arrives — epoll hooks into that.
+Disk reads have no equivalent: there's no interrupt the kernel can cleanly expose through epoll, it just blocks.
+DNS is the same problem — the standard resolver (`getaddrinfo`) is a synchronous blocking call with no async interface.

+libuv works around this with a **thread pool** (default 4 threads).
+These worker threads do the blocking syscall while the event loop thread stays free.
+When the worker finishes, it queues the callback back onto the event loop.

 ```
 Event loop thread: